 One thing you can be sure of is that your teenager will not be alone in navigating this situation.
 The divorce rate is often quoted at 50 percent.
 This is not exactly accurate, but it’s close.
-To be more specific, 41 percent of first marriages end in divorce, and substantially more subsequent marriages end in divorce.
+To be more specific, the divorce rate in the US in 2020 was 2.3 per 1,000 population.
 Your teen will not be the only kid in his or her circle of friends whose parents have split up.
 That being said, divorce is more common in younger people and younger marriages, so it’s possible that most of their friends of divorced parents have been in the situation for several years already.

 Why is divorce difficult for teens to experience?

 Teenagers are in a transition period in their lives.
 They are learning who they are in relationship to their families, their friends, and the community as a whole.
 In addition, they are finding themselves and learning what they like, what they dislike, and how they feel about a wide variety of topics.
 Their brains are developing and changing rapidly, and their hormones are fluctuating even more rapidly.

 All of this leaves many adolescents in a bit of a tailspin on a good day, and they might struggle quite a bit on bad days.
 Although your teen might depend more on his or her friends than on you, the truth is that teens need the support of their parents, probably more than many of them let on.
 Your teen might be floundering with the large task of becoming an adult, and a divorce adds to the struggles that they’re facing.

 What types of issues do teens of divorce experience?

 There are several issues that teen of divorce might experience.
 Keep in mind that if your teen was already experiencing problems, they might get worse during a divorce.
 Seeking counseling for your teen can help them cope with these issues so they can better focus on growing and learning despite the divorce.
 Some of the problems that some teens might experience during a divorce include: